Aliya Garayeva: Personal life

 Garayeva was born in a Tatar family.
 Her mother, Vasilina Akhatovna Garaeva, is a rhythmic gymnastic coach.
 She is married to Azerbaijani Javid Hajiyev, and on 7 August 2015 she gave birth to their first child, a son named Timur.
 The couple welcomed their second child, a son named Emil, on the 13th of October 2018.

-They currently reside in Frankfurt, Germany.
+Since 2015, she lives with her family in Frankfurt, Germany.
+In March 2021, she started working as a full-time rhythmic gymnastics coach at club Eintracht Frankfurt.